Number of arrests

 This data shows that:

-in North Wales, 2% of people arrested were from an ethnic minority background (the lowest rate)
+in North Wales, 2% of people arrested were from the Asian, Black, Mixed and Other ethnic groups combined (the lowest rate)

-in London, 51% of people arrested were from an ethnic minority background (the highest rate)
+in London, 51% of people arrested were from the Asian, Black, Mixed and Other ethnic groups combined (the highest rate)

-differences in the rate of ethnic minority arrests around the UK are likely, in part, to reflect the different ethnic makeup of those areas (with many more people from an ethnic minority living in London than in Wales, for example)
+differences in the rate of arrests in England and Wales are likely, in part, to reflect population differences in those areas (with many more people from an ethnic minority living in London than in North Wales, for example)

 Number of arrests by ethnicity and gender